Web beacon: Email tracking

-Web beacons in emails have a variety of usage cases both legitimate, such as private use or for marketing or research, and illigitimate, such as by spammers and phishers, to verify that an email is read.
+Web beacons are used by email marketers, spammers, and phishers to verify that an email is read.
 Using this system, they can send similar emails to a large number of addresses and then check which ones are valid.
 Valid in this case means that the address is actually in use, that the email has made it past spam filters, and that the content of the email is actually viewed.

-Any email user can be reached via email tracking due to the open nature of email so web beacons embedded in emails have greater privacy implications than beacons embedded in web pages.

-Countermeasures

 To some extent, this kind of email tracking can be prevented by configuring the email reader software to avoid accessing remote images.

 One way to neutralize such email tracking is to disconnect from the Internet after downloading email but before reading the downloaded messages.
 (Note that this assumes one is using an email reader that resides on one's own computer and downloads the emails from the email server to one's own computer.)
 In that case, messages containing beacons will not be able to trigger requests to the beacons' host servers, and the tracking will be prevented.
 But one would then have to delete any messages suspected of containing beacons or risk having the beacons activate again once the computer is reconnected to the Internet.

 Web beacons can also be filtered out at the server level so that they never reach the end-user.

 Beacon API

 The Beacon API (application programming interface) is a candidate recommendation of the World Wide Web Consortium, the standards organization for the web.
-It is a standardized API that directs the web client to silently send tracking data back to the server, i.e. without alerting the user and thus disturbing their experience.

-Use of this Beacon API enables user tracking and profiling without the end-user's awareness, as it is invisible to them, and without delaying or otherwise interfering with navigation within or away from the site.
+Use of the Beacon API enables user tracking and profiling without interfering with navigation within or away from the site.
 Support for the Beacon API was introduced into Mozilla's Firefox browser in February 2014 and in Google's Chrome browser in November 2014.

+Spy pixels

+Spy pixels or tracker pixels are hyperlinks to remote image files in HTML email messages that have the effect of spying on the person reading the email if the image is downloaded.
+They are commonly embedded in the HTML of an email as small, imperceptible, transparent graphic files.
+Spy pixels are commonly used in marketing, and there are several countermeasures in place that aim to block email tracking pixels.
+However, there are few regulations in place that effectively guard against email tracking approaches.